hcpenguin/PUI2017_ch3183_backup/HW4_ch3183/README.md

 **Assignment 2:

-This assignment was done by team and each one did one choice of tests ''NetID:
+This assignment was done by team and each one did one choice of tests 't-Test' ChunChieh Tsai.
+NetID:cct367
 'Path Analysis'.
-Ci He   NetID: ch3183
+Ci He            NetID: ch3183 'Logistic Regression'.
-'Logistic Regression'.
 Yuwei Lin  NetID:yl5240